jasonldoyle/Supply_Chain_Optimisation_and_Customer_Segmentation/README.md

 - K means clustering

 ### **Insights**
-In terms of actionable insights the number 1 action you can take today to drop late deliveries substantially, is increase the estimated delivery time to at least 3 days until the supply chain team can improve the logistics.
+In terms of actionable insights the number 1 action you can take today to drop late deliveries substantially is to increase the estimated delivery time to at least 3 days until the supply chain team can improve the logistics.

 I also found that;